 So you’ve written your press release, pitched it to journalists and bloggers, and won some press coverage.
 Great job!

 But don’t stop there.
-You should now run a victory lap, to capitalise on this as much as possible.
+You should now run a victory lap, to capitalize on this as much as possible.

 Start with your own channels: